Design strategy for a trading company

 Creating a design team

-Creating a design strategy
+Creating a user-based design strategy

 Discoveries